Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 A court of appeal declared the former agreement invalid on 12th October 2006.
 The complaint had been launched by the trade union, CGT, because it felt itself to be disadvantaged in the naming of delegates for the EWC.
 The judges decided that the agreement on the formation of a "European Committee for Social Dialogue" had been reached correctly, according to article 13 of the EWC Directive, but not correctly extended later on.
 The CGT, one of the signatories of the agreement, hadn't agreed to the extension.
 This court decision in actuality means that every trade union in Europe can prevent the continuation of the validity of an article 13 agreement, provided that it was originally one of the signatories.

-The case Vaxholm in ECJ
+The Vaxholm (or Laval) case in ECJ

 4. Employers consider legal proceedings to be a risk